PatchworkMC/Event-Racecar/README.md

 ## License

 Patchwork EventBus is a fork of MinecraftForge/EventBus and is licensed under the Lesser GNU General Public License v2.

+## Credits

+Credits to cpw, tterrag1098, mezz, LexManos, and ichttt for creating the MinecraftForge EventBus.